-I have been working as a violinist since 1982.
+I have been working as a violinist in jazz and rock since 1982.

 You can see and hear me play with the best jazz pianists in the North West every other Thursday at Gilbert's, 5 High Street, Buxton, from 9pm.

 I play jazz: mainly the usual canon of standards that most post-bop jazzers draw from, for example, great ballads like "Body and Soul", or "My One and Only Love".